eromano/adf-automation-qa/automationtest/README.md

 All the browser related action such as click(),wait()etc are kept separted in the function files.Which can be used to do browser actions

 ***Cucumber Hooks***
-* Cucumber has Before and AFter Feature as Hooks which helps to do activites during start and end of the test.
+* Cucumber has Before and AFter as Hooks which helps to do activites during start and end of the test.
 * As of now for any failed scenarios, screenshot will be taken on Failures which will be Performed in After Hooks
 * Before Hooks just maxmise the browser and set the waitForAngularEnabled to TRUE which means it will wait for Angular tasks to complete before interacting with the browser.